What Happens If an Oil Tank Is Empty?

-What Does Condensation Do to The Inside of My Tank?
+8. What Does Condensation Do to the Inside of My Oil Tank?

 The less fuel that is in your tank, the more room there is for condensation during the heat of the summer months.
 When this moisture forms, it settles to the bottom of your tank and causes the bottom of your tank to rust.
-Over time this will cause the metal to deteriorate, posing a potential threat for leaks.
+Over time, this will cause the metal to deteriorate, posing a potential threat of leaking oil.

 - Complete breakdown of your heating system